makersacademy/airport_challenge/README_improved.md

 ```

 #### 4. Land the plane
-* When we create a new airport, a new plane has been initialized.
+* When we create a new airport, a new plane is initialized.
   ```
   airport.land(plane)
   ```